drug-design/course/docs/chapters/protein-structure.md

 #### Amphipathic Character of the &alpha; Helix
 *[Amphipathic]: With both hydrophilic and hydrophobic properties.

-Many &alpha;-helices are amphipathic, i.e. they consist of hydrophobic  non-polar side chains along one side of the helical cylinder, and hydrophilic polar residues along the other side.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/amphipathic-character-alpha-helix-6207fa29'><i class='fa fa-play' aria-hidden='true'></i></button>Many &alpha;-helices are amphipathic, i.e. they consist of hydrophobic  non-polar side chains along one side of the helical cylinder, and hydrophilic polar residues along the other side.
 These helices have a hydrophobic moment and they often aggregate with other hydrophobic surfaces.
 The amphipathic nature of a helix is best seen by use of a helical wheel, which is a projection of the helix looking down at the main axis.
 *[amphipathic]: With both hydrophilic and hydrophobic properties.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer